ez2torta/tvtxt/README.md

 # tvtxt 📺✨

+> **⚠️ Work in Progress - Technology Showcase**
+> This is an experimental MVP demonstrating real-time AI capabilities.
+Not intended as a production-ready product.

 **Turn any live TV stream into a real-time movie script.
 AI watches, transcribes, and writes television as cinema.**

 Ever wondered what your favorite TV show would look like as a screenplay? tvtxt is an AI-powered pipeline that watches live television streams and transforms them into properly formatted movie scripts in real-time.
 Think of it as having a tireless scriptwriter that never blinks, never sleeps, and never misses a moment.